How To Auto-Sync WooCommerce Products To Google Merchant Shop

 It is the origin URI of the client application.
 It is not always mandatory to use.
 However, if you are using a non-standard port, you should include it here.

-Authorized Redirect URIs:
+• Authorized Redirect URIs

-After the authentication with Google, this is the path you will need to redirect your users in your application.
+After the authentication with Google, this is the path you will need to redirect your users to your application.
 It can not be a public IP address and it has to be the matching Redirect URL from your plugin dashboard.

 You will get the Redirect URL from your WooCommerce Product Feed Manager dashboard.
 Got to Product Feed> Google Merchant Settings and you can see the redirect URL marked in the picture below.